 But what can one hope from regular folks, when lawmakers themselves don’t follow the rules?
 Not even 12 hours after PM Modi had announced a complete lockdown of the country citing the COVID-19 outbreak, Uttar Pradesh’s CM Adityanath went ahead with a ritual of shifting the idol of Lord Ram in Ayodhya from a tin shed to a temporary structure.
 This, when the guidelines issued by the Home Ministry had specifically stated, “All places of worship shall be closed for public.
 No religious congregations will be permitted, without any exception.”
 Make no mistake, this was a religious ceremony, and as many as 20 people attended it when doctors and scientists across the world have cried themselves hoarse telling people to practice social distancing.

-Is it any wonder then that the government in Telangana has threatened to issue a rather extreme “shoot at sight” order if the curfew in the state is violated?
-“Shoot-at-sight orders to kill people — to prevent people from dying from a virus?” read a tweet yesterday, and of course, it is ethically and morally wrong, but what can law enforcers do when one does not care for one’s own safety!
+Is it any wonder then that the government in Telangana had threatened to issue a rather extreme “shoot at sight” order if the curfew in the state is violated?
+“Shoot-at-sight orders to kill people — to prevent people from dying from a virus?” read a tweet, and of course, it is ethically and morally wrong, but what can law enforcers do when one does not care for one’s own safety!
 That we have to resort to such drastic measures says a lot about Indians and our lack of self-discipline.

 Rules and Indians don’t exactly go hand in hand, so it will be interesting to see how a nation of over a billion lock themselves in.

-In contrast, there are several lessons to be learnt from Singapore or Hong Kong’s handling of the COVID-19 outbreak, an article in Time Magazine outlines what it means to live with restrictions for almost two months now, but as Amy Ho says in the piece, “It’s annoying, sure.
+In contrast, there are several lessons to be learnt from Taiwan, Singapore or Hong Kong’s handling of the COVID-19 outbreak, an article in Time Magazine outlines what it means to live with restrictions for months now, but as Amy Ho says in the piece, “It’s annoying, sure.
 But our health is the most important thing.”

-A friend of mine who stays in Hong Kong has been working from home since mid-January.
+A friend of mine who stays in Hong Kong has been working from home since last January.
 She is bored out of her wits but says it is imperative that we follow the orders, and also adds that the country seems to have learnt its lesson well after the 2003 SARS epidemic that scarred the region forever.
 If you combine effective government policies with the collective will of a populace, we have a much higher chance of containing the spread of the virus.
 India, currently, seems to be going the Italy way, with delayed response to the pandemic and people still not taking the lockdown seriously.
 I won’t be surprised if there is an Indian version of the viral video in which Italy’s lawmakers are literally losing their marbles trying to tell people to stay at home.